-The third reason why he brings us into the way of his steps is, I suppose, the last I must name, though I had many, many more; he brings us into the way of his steps that we may be like him.
+The third reason why he brings us into the way of his steps is, I suppose, the last I must name, though I had many, many more;-he brings us into the way of his steps that we may be like him.
 The Lord keeps his people with himself that they may be like him.
-They are led to see that God the Father rests in his immutable oath, and they become like him in that.
-They become immovably decided for his immutable counsel; they become like iron pillars, defended cities, and brazen walls.
-Move them away from God the Father's sworn covenant if you can; I speak now of those that are rooted, grounded, and established.
-This is what the Savior means, I should think, when he says, "Be you therefore perfect" in decision; he cannot mean in the abstract sense, as God is.
-"Be you therefore perfect" in decision, "even as your Father which is in heaven is perfect."
-He is perfectly decided; his love is settled, his choice is settled, his promise is settled, and the eternal inheritance which he has settled can never be unsettled.
-"Forever, O Lord, your word is settled in heaven."
+They are led to see that God the Father rests in his immutable oath, and they become just like him in that.
+They become immoveably decided for his immutable counsel; they become like iron pillars, defenced cities, and brazen walls.
+Move them away from God the Father's sworn covenant if you can ;- I speak now of those that are rooted, grounded, and established.
+This is what the Saviour means, I should think, when he says, "Be ye therefore perfect"-in decision; he cannot mean in the abstract sense, as God is.
+"Be ye therefore perfect" in decision, "even as your Father which is in heaven is perfect."
+He is perfectly decided ; his love is settled, his choice is settled. his promise is settled, and the eternal inheritance which he hath settled can never be unsettled.
+"For ever, O Lord, thy word is settled in heaven."
 God loves to see his children like him.
-And then also they become like Jesus Christ; with him they become like him, not only in his decision, but in meekness, in humility, in earnestness, and in mercifulness.
+And then also they become like Jesus Christ;-with him they become like him, not only in his decision, but in meekness, in humility, in earnestness, and in mercifulness.
 Was there ever such a merciful person in the world as Jesus Christ?
-No. The people of old once said to him concerning the centurion, "He is worthy for whom you should do this, for he loves our nation, and has built us a synagogue."
-But did you ever know Jesus Christ question the character that came to him, whether worthy or unworthy!
-He looked at the necessity, lost sight of the worthiness or unworthiness; he went direct to the necessity.
-Like the good Samaritan, the question was not how the man came there; there he is, and he goes direct to the necessity.
-This is the way the Savior dealt.
+No. The people of old once said to him concerning the centurion, "He is worthy for whom thou shouldest do this, for he loveth our nation, and hath built us a synagogue."
+But did you ever know Jesus Christ question the character that came to him, whether worthy or unworthy?
+He looked at the necessity, lost sight of the worthincss or unworthiness; he went direct to the necessity.
+Like the good Samaritan -the question was not how the man came there;-there he is, and he goes direct to the necessity.
+This is the way the Saviour dealt.
 Is it any wonder that he so won the hearts of men and women?
 Is it any wonder that they so loved him?
-Is not Toplady right when he says, nor anyone else who knows anything of the liberality, mercifulness, compassion, kindness, sympathy, and intense love of the Lord Jesus Christ.
+Is not Toplady right when he say, "I no more at Mary wonder dropping tears upon the grave;" .

+nor any one else who knows anything of the liberality, mercifulness, compassion, kindness, sympathy, and intense love of the Lord Jesus Christ.
 "They took knowledge of them that they had been with Jesus."
-And I am sure the more a minister's mind is baptized into the sufferings of Christ, the more scripturally will he speak oi the counsels of the Father, the work of the Spirit, the prospects of the saints; and the more effectually will he find his way into the souls of the people, and the more useful will he be in thus bringing sinners to Christ, for the same gospel feeds the living that quickens the dead.
+And I am sure the more a minister's mind is baptized into the sufferings of Christ, the more scripturally will he speak of the counsels of the Father, the work of the Spirit, the prospects of the saints; and the more effectually will he find his way into the souls of the people, and the more useful will he be in thus bringing sinners to Christ, for the same gospel feeds the living that quickens the dead.
 Then, again, they are to be like him inasmuch as they are not of this world, even as he is not of this world.